Andrew Langevin

 - 300mg total for 6 mushrooms is ~50mg each (far too low)

-- No mention of fruiting body vs. mycelium
+- No mention of extract source or spectrum

 - No extraction method specified